National Safer Practice Awareness Course (NSPAC)

 Book a place on NSPAC

-NSPAC is suitable for individuals who work or volunteer with children and who would benefit from a structured, reflective focus on safer professional practice.
+NSPAC is suitable for professionals or volunteers working with children who would benefit from a structured, reflective focus on safer professional practice, professional judgement, and decision-making.

 Participants should:

-Be working or volunteering in a role that involves contact with children
+work or volunteer in a role involving contact with children or young people,

-Be able to engage in reflective discussion within a group setting
+be willing to engage in reflective discussion within a professionally facilitated group setting,

-NSPAC is not designed to replace disciplinary, investigatory, or capability processes.
-Where there is uncertainty about suitability, organisations are encouraged to make contact before booking.
+Where there is uncertainty about suitability, organisations or individuals are encouraged to make contact before booking.

 Frequently Asked Questions